Quality of life

 Known for its quality of life, the State of Rio Grande do Sul has systematically presented one of the best national performances in the Human Development Index (HDI), according to the United Nations Development Program (UNDP).
 Supported by the continuous improvement in schooling, income and longevity indicators, more than 63% of the municipalities in Rio Grande do Sul have a high level of development (Atlas do Desenvolvimento Humano no Brasil, 2013), with 10 cities in the state being among the 100 with the highest human development in the country.
 According to the Atlas of Human Development, the Human Development Index of Rio Grande do Sul is 0.771.

 With one of the highest life expectancies in the country, of 77.45 years for both sexes (DEE, 2018-2020), comparable to Croatia and Poland, the State has a wide network of health establishments, with Porto Alegre being a reference nationwide in medical services.

-Rio Grande do Sul also includes attractive regions such as the Serra – where the city of Gramado, one of the most popular winter destinations of Brazil is located, the Vale dos Vinhedos – and Missões – where the ruins of São Miguel das Missões tell the story of the conversion of natives to Christianity by Spanish Jesuits.
-The National Parks of Itaimbezinho and Aparados da Serra, with their ecotourism routes and several regional festivities, also deserve mention.
+Rio Grande do Sul also has attractive regions such as the Serra – where Gramado is located, one of the best winter destinations in Brazil, and Vale dos Vinhedos – and Missões – where the Ruins of São Miguel das Missões tell the story of the conversion of indigenous peoples to Christianity by the Spanish Jesuits.
+Also noteworthy are the National Parks of Itaimbezinho and Aparados da Serra, with their ecotourism itineraries, and various regional festivals.